Data-driven approach for benchmarking DFTB-approximate excited state methods: Results and Discussion

-On the one hand, DFTB-Casida:3OB systematic underestimation of $E_1$ for unsaturated molecules (with $\pi$-type excitations) arise from the DFT-inherited self-interaction error (SIE).
-This well-known error is related to the local approximation of the XC contribution to the charge interaction energy, and arises from the Coulomb and exchange terms incorrectly not cancelling each other exactly at large distances \cite{Perdew1981}.
-As solutions are found variationally, the SIE leads to an incorrect charge distribution in the excited state, due to an over-delocalisation of the transition charges, with the consequent artificial stabilisation of the delocalised solutions \cite{Savin1996, Lundberg2011, Kronik2014}.
-This results in the underestimation of excitation energies, or equivalently, in the overestimation of dipole polarizabilities.
-This is why TD-DFT with local or semi-local functionals is not recommended for low-lying electronic transitions involving $\pi$-conjugated states \cite{Champagne1998, Champagne2000, Grimme2003}, nor it is recommended for charge-transfer (CT) excitations \cite{Dreuw2003, Dreuw2005}.
-These are cases where the SIE is very significant because the transition charges are often big and involve occupied and virtual molecular orbitals (MOs) with poor overlap.
+On the one hand, molecules with extended $\pi$-conjugation are expected to exhibit low-lying excitations of the $\pi$-type ($\pi \rightarrow \pi^{*}$ or $n \rightarrow \pi^{*}$).
+Therefore, DFTB-Casida:3OB systematic underestimation of $E_1$ for unsaturated molecules should be arising from the DFT-inherited self-interaction error (SIE).
+This well-known error involves individual electrons interacting with their own density \cite{Lundberg2005}.
+The SIE is related to the local approximation of the XC contribution to the charge interaction energy, and arises from the Coulomb and exchange terms incorrectly not cancelling each other exactly at large distances \cite{Perdew1981}.
+As the solutions of SCC-DFTB are found self-consistently \cite{Lundberg2011}, the SIE leads to an incorrect charge distribution in the ground state, with the consequent artificial stabilisation of the delocalised solutions \cite{Savin1996, DellaSala2002, Kronik2014}.
+This results in the underestimation of HOMO-LUMO gaps \cite{Nishimoto2016} and excitation energies or, equivalently, in the overestimation of dipole polarizabilities \cite{Grimme2003}.
+This is why TD-DFT with local or semi-local functionals is not recommended for low-lying electronic transitions involving $\pi$-conjugated states \cite{Champagne1998, Champagne2000, Grimme2003}, nor it is recommended for charge-transfer (CT) excitations \cite{Maier2016, Dreuw2003, Dreuw2005}.
+The SIE is particularly problematic for CT-excitations \cite{Tozer2003}, most notably for systems with excess charge (e.g., ions \cite{Grozema2009} or radical ions \cite{Chai2008, Kubar2010}) and for transitions involving occupied and virtual molecular orbitals (MOs) with minimal spatial overlap \cite{Peach2008}.